UBC-Thunderbots/Software/docs/getting-started.md

        5. Mark the Pull Request as "Approved" when you think it looks good
     2. **If you are the recipient of the review (the PR creator):**
        1. **Make sure to reply to the PR comments as you address / fix issues**.
 This helps the reviewers know you have made a change without having to go check the code diffs to see if you made a change.
-          1. Eg. Reply with "done" or "fixed" to comments as you address them
+          1. e.g. Reply with "done" or "fixed" to comments as you address them
           2. Leave comments unresolved, let the reviewer resolve them.
        2. Don't be afraid to ask for clarification regarding changes or suggest alternatives if you don't agree with what was suggested.
 The reviewers and reviewee should work together to come up with the best solution.
        3. **Do not resolve conversations as you address them** (but make sure to leave a comment as mentioned above).
 That is the responsibility of the reviewers.
        4. Once you have addressed all the comments, re-request review from reviewers.
 11. Make sure our automated tests with Github Actions are passing.
 There will be an indicator near the bottom of the Pull Request.
 If something fails, you can click on the links provided to get more information and debug the problems.
-More than likely, you'll just need to re-run clang-format on the code.
 12. Once your Pull Request has been approved and the automated tests pass, you can merge the code.
 There will be a big 'merge" button at the bottom of the Pull Request with several options to choose from
     1. We only allow "Squash and merge".
-This is because it keep the commit history on `upstream/master` shorter and cleaner, without losing any context from the commit messages (since they are combined in the squashed commit.
+This is because it keeps the commit history on `upstream/master` shorter and cleaner, without losing any context from the commit messages (since they are combined in the squashed commit.
 A squashed commit also makes it easier to revert and entire change/feature, rather than having to "know" the range of commits to revert.
 13. That's it, your changes have been merged!
 You will be given the option to delete your remote branch. but are not required to do so.
 We recommend it since it will keep your fork cleaner, but you can do whatever you like.

 *Remember, code reviews can be tough.
 As a reviewer, it can be very tricky to give useful constructive criticism without coming off as condescending or degrading (emotions are hard to express through text!).
 As the recipient of a code review, it might feel like you are being criticized too harshly and that your hard work is being attacked.
 Remember that these are your teammates, who are not trying to arbitrarily devalue your contributions but are trying to help make the code as good as possible, for the good of the team.*